-booster shot still catch COVID-19.

-What good will a booster do?
+shot still catch COVID-19.
+What good will an updated shot do?
 You're right.
-People can catch COVID-19 even after they get a booster shot.
-But booster shots are still very useful where it matters most.
+People can catch COVID-19 even after they get an updated shot.
+But updated shots are still very useful where it matters most.
 They help prevent severe illness, the kind that fills up hospital beds and leads to death.
 Yes, we may catch COVID-19.
-But having had a booster shot means we won't get as sick when we do.
+But having had an updated shot means we won't get as sick when we do.